Lemelson-MIT Student Prize

 - "Move it!" category: one $15,000 prize for one graduate student, and one $10,000 prize for a team of undergraduate students.

-I would like to apply – but my project does not fit into either of this year’s categories.
+I would like to apply but my project does not fit into any of this year’s categories.
 What can I do?

 The Lemelson-MIT Program hopes to award prizes in additional categories in future years.
-For now, applicants must choose one of the four current categories: "Cure it!”, "Move it!”, "Eat it!” or "Use it!”.
+For now, applicants must choose one of the four current categories: "Cure it!,” "Eat it!,” "Move it!,” or "Use it!”
 For graduate students, at least your primary invention must fit into one of the four prize categories.
-If you are unsure if your invention fits into one of the categories, contact Janell Ciemiecki at firstname.lastname@example.org.
+If you are unsure if your invention fits into one of the categories, contact Janell Ciemiecki, Awards Program Administrator, at firstname.lastname@example.org.